robodrive-24/toolkit/docs/GET_STARTED.md

 | :octocat: | **Baseline Codebase** | https://github.com/fundamentalvision/BEVFormer |
 | :bar_chart: | **Baseline Results** | To be updated |

+Participants of Track `1` can refer to the above resources for more details and instructions.

 ## :blue_car: Track 2: Robust Map Segmentation